epfl-ada/ada-2023-project-bavmaresearch/README.md

 ## Datastory

-A producer comes to see us and wants to make a successfull movie in a given genre and for a geographical-area.
-He wants to find the best drivers that will make his movie sucessfull.
+A producer comes to see us and wants to make a successful movie in a given genre and for a geographical area.
+He wants to find the best drivers that will make his movie sucessful.
 We decided to create an easy-to-use interface where the producer can select his parameters and find a way to make the film that will bring him fame and success.

 You can access the interface by clicking on this link: *Coming soon*